alexandrutomescu/MixedPerfectPhylogeny/README.md

 # 3. Installation

-If you use Linux or Mac OS, just type in the directory **MixedPhylogeny**:
+If you use Linux or Mac OS, type in the root directory:

 	make